 Half-time substitute Rajiv van La Parra was causing The Lions' defence problems as the second-half got underway, and his pace and trickery began a succession of set-pieces for the home side around the 50-minute mark, but Millwall dealt with them comfortably as they came to an end with Daniel Ayala heading wide.

 Wing forced Archer into palming away a stinging effort on 57 minutes, before Howson blasted just over as Boro began to turn the screw.
-Saville opted to shoot instead of feeding the unmarked Howson a minute later, with Jordan Hugill slicing over on the hour-mark.
+Saville opted to shoot instead of feeding the unmarked Howson a minute later, with Hugill slicing over on the hour-mark.

 Jed Wallace stole the ball away from the Middlesbrough defence on 68 minutes, but with Randolph rushing out of his goal, the stopper reached the ball first.